tommekuuh/Demo-bot/README.md

 Azure paying subscription

-Setup the resources:
+## Setup the resources:
-Luis services
+- Luis services
-3 x Qna Knowledge bases
+- 3 x Qna Knowledge bases
-Bot framework emulator
+- Bot framework emulator

 ### Installing

-to use this template you'll need to clone and add the subscription keys to the env file.
-After this the bot has to be trained by performing a dispatch.
-This dispatch trains the luis service so it can route the input.
+to use this template you'll need to clone and add the subscription keys to the env file. then the bot has to be trained to be tested.
+This can be done with the dispatch cli tool

 ## Testing the bot using Bot Framework Emulator